-PERS Pub-2010 General classification headcount weighted mortality with fully
+PERS Pub-2010 General classification headcount weighted mortality with fully generational mortality improvement projections from the central year using Scale MP-2021

-Actuarial assumptions used in the July 1, 2019 valuation were based on the results of the PERS experience studies prepared July 1, 2014 to June 30, 2018, respectively.
+Actuarial assumptions used in the July 1, 2021 valuation were based on the results of the PERS experience studies prepared July 1, 2018 to June 30, 2021, respectively.
 100% of active members are considered to participate in the Plan upon retirement.